-When you’re searching for quality HVAC services, you probably want a technician that understands what they’re doing.
-Lots of service companies advertise expert staff, but how can you know for certain?
-One of the easiest ways to check if an HVAC technician is knowledgeable is by looking for their certifications.
-HVAC certifications should demonstrate proficiency in services like air conditioning repair, installation and maintenance services as well as other key aspects of the industry.
+When you’re trying to find quality HVAC services, you usually want a technician that understands what they’re doing.
+Many service companies advertise experienced staff, but how can you know for certain?
+One of the most consistent ways to verify if an HVAC technician has experience is by checking their certifications.
+HVAC certifications should demonstrate proficiency in services like air conditioning repair, installation and maintenance services as well as other central aspects of the industry.

-There are many HVAC certifications available.
+There are multiple HVAC certifications available.
 Some prioritize a core body of knowledge technicians should have, while others are a result of industry standards for energy efficiency and sustainability.
-We’ll compare key details about some of the most common HVAC certifications you’ll come across in your search for services.
+We’ll compare key details about a few of the most common HVAC certifications you’ll find in your search for services.

-The North American Technician Excellence certification is the largest program for HVAC competency, with tens of thousands of certified technicians.
-Many organizations like the ACCA and the federal Environmental Protection Agency assist with the NATE program to standardize the certification tests.
-To pass, participants must meet a minimum score of 70%.
-To maintain NATE certification, technicians must receive continuing education or retake an exam every two years.
+The North American Technician Excellence certification is the largest program for HVAC proficiency, with tens of thousands of certified technicians.
+Many organizations like the ACCA and the federal Environmental Protection Agency work with the NATE program to standardize the certification tests.
+To pass, participants must achieve a minimum score of 70%.
+To maintain NATE certification, technicians must receive continued education or retake an exam every two years.

-Total certification is a multiyear process made up of four separate tests.
-The first two are specific for entry-level technicians while the other set of exams provide full certification along with senior-level status:
+Full certification is a multiyear process made up of four separate tests.
+The first two are designed for entry-level technicians while the other set of exams provide full certification including senior-level status:

-- Ready-to-Work Certificate – This certificate offers core knowledge and skill sets that can supplement any education or training already completed.
-The Ready-to-Work certification is particularly beneficial for recent graduates of trades programs.
+- Ready-to-Work Certificate – This certificate provides core knowledge and skill sets that can add onto any education or training already completed.
+The Ready-to-Work certification is especially beneficial for recent graduates of trade programs.

-- HVAC Support Technician Certificate – After 6 to 12 months of experience, this exam is offered to teach fundamental topics concerning full NATE certification.
+- HVAC Support Technician Certificate – After 6 to 12 months of experience, this exam is offered to teach fundamental topics relevant to full NATE certification.

-- Core and Specialty Certification – Once a technician has been in service for two or more years, they can receive NATE certification.
-Technicians will have to pass both the core exam as well as a specialty exam for installation or servicing specific kinds of HVAC systems.
+- Core and Specialty Certification – Once a technician has been in service for two or more years, they can achieve NATE certification.
+Participants will have to pass both the core exam as well as a specialty exam for installation or servicing specific types of HVAC products.

-- Senior-Level Efficiency Analyst Certification – Senior status is the highest NATE certification available.
-Technicians should be certified in two specialty services—one in heating and the other in air conditioning—to be eligible for applying for the senior certificate.
+- Senior-Level Efficiency Analyst Certification – Senior status is the highest NATE certification offered.
+Technicians should be certified in two specialty services—one in heating and another in air conditioning—to be eligible to apply for the senior certificate.

 The American Society of Heating, Refrigerating and Air Conditioning Engineers was created in 1894.
-ASHRAE and its members offer research and education about HVAC products with the intent to encourage sustainability, energy efficiency and high indoor air quality.
-Through their work, ASHRAE creates industry standards with federal recognition.
-These standards are applicable not only to HVAC equipment, but to the buildings themselves as well as their other systems.
+ASHRAE and its members share research and education about HVAC equipment with the intent to promote sustainability, energy efficiency and high indoor air quality.
+Through their efforts, ASHRAE creates industry standards with federal recognition.
+These standards apply not only to HVAC equipment, but to the buildings themselves as well as their other systems.

-Many of ASHRAE standards are concerned with commercial properties and industrial facilities, as they typically have the highest rates of energy use.
-They’ll determine how HVAC system design can be improved as well as how equipment should be installed and maintained.
-ASHRAE also researches how the engineering and architectural design of the building itself affects energy use.
+The majority of ASHRAE standards are relevant to commercial properties and industrial facilities, as they typically have the highest rates of energy expenditure.
+They’ll research how HVAC system design can be improved as well as how equipment should be installed and serviced.
+ASHRAE also studies how the engineering and architectural design of the building itself affects energy use.

 Another national HVAC accreditation organization, the ACCA stands for Air Conditioning Contractors of America.
-This organization encourages rigorous training and hosts sessions for members to complete both on-site and online.
-Contractors wanting accreditation have two programs to pick from:
+This organization encourages rigorous training and conducts sessions for participants to complete both on-site and online.
+Contractors wanting accreditation have two programs to choose from:

-- The Existing Homes Program for Residential Service and Installation (RSI): This track ensures technicians can install, replace and maintain HVAC equipment common in residential properties like homes and apartments.
+- The Existing Homes Program for Residential Service and Installation (RSI): This track ensures technicians can install, replace and maintain HVAC equipment found in residential properties including homes and apartments.

-- The New Homes Program: The New Homes track prioritizes designing and installing HVAC systems with ENERGY STAR®-certified equipment for qualifying homes.
-Random audits are conducted to ensure members maintain their proficiency.
+- The New Homes Program: The New Homes track focuses on designing and installing HVAC systems with ENERGY STAR®-certified equipment for qualifying homes.
+Random audits are performed to make sure members maintain their proficiency.

 Industry Competency Exams are administered by NATE to make sure technicians meet industry standards for entry-level (one year or less) experience.
-These are separate from the NATE certification exams but encompass similar topics.
+These are distinguished from the NATE certification exams but cover similar topics.
 Testing is offered for residential HVAC equipment as well as light commercial heating and cooling.
-Separate tests are even available for commercial refrigeration.
+Separate tests are also available for commercial refrigeration.

-To be ICE-certified for residential equipment, technicians will need to pass both a core exam as well as specialty courses for services like furnace installation, service or even knowledge of components.
-Commercial ICE certifications don’t include the core exam and will review all relevant knowledge rather than specialty sections.
+To be ICE-certified for residential equipment, technicians will need to pass both a core exam as well as specialty sections for services like furnace installation, service or even knowledge of components.
+Commercial ICE certifications don’t include the core exam and will cover all relevant knowledge rather than specialty sections.

 EPA Section 608

-The Environmental Protection Agency provides in-depth regulations within the HVAC industry.
+The Environmental Protection Agency provides substantial regulations within the HVAC industry.
 One of the most well-known sets of regulations is the federal Clean Air Act.
 Under Section 608 of the Clean Air Act, the EPA requires technicians who handle equipment capable of releasing refrigerants to pass a certification test.
-To earn the Section 608 Technician Certification, the test will be specific to the products the technician works with and administered by an approved organization.
+To earn the Section 608 Technician Certification, the test should be specific to the systems the technician works with and administered by an approved organization.

-The HVAC Excellence Certifications of Achievement cover a wide range of competency tests for varying levels of proficiency in the HVAC industry.
+The HVAC Excellence Certifications of Achievement are made up of a broad range of competency tests for varying levels of proficiency in the HVAC industry.
 For example, the Heating, Electrical, Air Conditioning Technology (H.E.A.T.) + student outcome assessments are offered for high school students who have completed qualifying HVAC education programs.
-Other testing is offered for those seeking employment as well as for experienced technicians seeking Professional or Master Specialist accreditation.
+Other testing is offered for those seeking employment as well as for experienced technicians trying to get Professional or Master Specialist accreditation.

 The Benefits of Certified HVAC Technicians